 What should a patient do before beginning cancer treatment?

 It is important for you to schedule a thorough dental exam at least two weeks before cancer treatment begins.
-You should be sure to update your medical history at your dentist’s office and tell your dentist about your physician, treatment, and other aspects of your cancer diagnosis so that your dentist knows how best to treat you and support your physician’s treatment plan.
+You should be sure to update your medical history at our Lady’s Island dentists office and tell your Dr. Covington or DuRant about your physician, treatment, and other aspects of your cancer diagnosis so that our dentists know how best to treat you and support your physician’s treatment plan.

 How should cancer patients care for their mouths?

 Patients who have cancer should continue a regular oral hygiene program, including brushing teeth and gums with a soft bristle brush two to three times per day.
 If the bristles are too hard, either you can rinse the toothbrush in hot water for 15 seconds to soften them or use an ultra-soft toothbrush.
 Use a mildtasting toothpaste because flavored pastes might irritate your mouth.
 If toothpaste does irritate your mouth, you can rinse with a solution of salt and water.
 You also can use an antibacterial mouth rinse for gum disease, but avoid mouth rinses that contain alcohol.
 Gently floss your teeth at least once per day.